 Facing the uncertainty of a sexually transmitted disease can be scary.
-If you think you may have an STD, give us a call to talk to one of our nurses who can test and treat you for a limited number of STDs*, or can refer you to other medical professionals for additional testing or treatment, if required.
+If you think you may have an STD, give us a call to talk to one of our nurses who can test and treat you for Chlamydia* and Gonorrhea*, or can refer you to other medical professionals for additional testing or treatment, if required.
 Just remember, no matter the diagnosis, you are never alone.

 Please text or call 603-749-4441 to schedule an appointment if you think you may need to be tested for an STD.

 In many cases, an STD causes symptoms you may not even notice.
 The only way to be sure is to get tested.
 Signs and symptoms that might indicate an STD include: